michael-collins/DART204/lesson-1-introduction-to-animation/storyboard.md

 The main elements of an outline are:

-- **story pitch or summarized plot:**
+- **Story pitch or summarized plot:**

-    A short version of our story from beggining to end, with all of the most important plot points.
-It can be presented as one or two short paragraphs, or even bullet points
+    A short version of your story with all of the most important plot points.
+It can be presented as a couple of short paragraphs, or even bullet points.
+Your story pitch should answer some of these questions:
+    - Who is the main character and what are his/her objectives and motivations?
+    - What is the character's initial condition, and how does that change over the course of the story?
+    - What are the obstacles and conflicts the main character faces?

-- **character profiles:**
+- **Character profiles:**

     Everything there is to know about the characters in your story.
 A few examples are:
-    - character's name
+    - Character's name
-    - age and/or date of birth
+    - Age and/or date of birth
     - favorite food/color/type of music
-    - personality traits/general mood
+    - Personality traits/general mood
-    - catchphrases
+    - Catchphrases
-    - anything else that may be essential to the plot (past traumas, goals in life, etc.)
+    - Anything else that may be essential to the plot (past traumas, goals in life, etc.)

     You should strive to create characters with opinions and feelings, and that also have consistency.
-Even if most of the details you list in this step end up not making into a scene in your animation, the fact that you thought about these details will help you create more believable characters.
+Even if most of the details you list in this step end up not making into a scene in your animation, the fact that you thought about them will help you create more believable characters.

+- **Locations:**

+    A list of locations with detailed descriptions.
+In this section you can specify:
+    - Where and when does your story happen (in a space station, in an arcade in the 1980's, inside a kitchen).
+Describe each landscape and scenery, or use pictures/illustrations as reference.
+    - Overall mood of the place
+    - Time of day/weather/season
+    - How does the location affects the characters

+    Depending on your story, locations can be almost as important as a character, so make sure to think about your locations very carefully.

-- **locations:**
+-

 ```